1–2 spots available for Q2 · Claim yours

 What matters is architecture isolation.
 If your MVP API is designed so that any external system could call it, and your frontend consumes that API without tight coupling, you can replace either layer later.
 Laravel forces you to think API-first (which is good).
 React encourages component isolation (which is also good).

-In GigEasy, we designed the gig listing API to be read-only and cache-friendly from day one.
-When we later added real-time notifications via WebSockets, the frontend could plug in with zero backend changes.
-That's scalability—not from using bleeding-edge tech, but from decisions made in week one.
+On GigEasy, I designed the gig listing API to be read-only and cache-friendly from day one.
+That's good architecture — not from using advanced tech, but from decisions made in week one.

 Real MVP Cost Breakdown